-5 Consistent with the Governor's multi-year funding plan, UC's budget plan for 2014-15 contains no increase in tuition and fees.
+5 Consistent with the University's Tuition and Financial Stabilization Plan, UC's budget plan for 2015-16 contains 5% increases in Tuition and the Student Services Fee.
 Assumes a 5% increase in campus-based fees.

-Appendix Display 14: 2013-14 Total Charges for Undergraduates and Graduate Academics1
+Appendix Display 14: 2014-15 Total Charges for Undergraduates and Graduate Academics1